A quick summary:

 Hiring Heka as your employee wellbeing officer

 Employee wellbeing is a huge task for leaders.
 It requires the attention and commitment of truly compassionate employees.
-And including Heka can really take the pressure off wellbeing officers and help HR strengthen health and happiness in the workplace.
+Heka can really take the pressure off wellbeing officers and help HR strengthen health and happiness in the workplace.